 We also offer emergency care for men with urological problems.

 What is Cystoscopy?

-Cystoscopy provides much better evaluation of the urinary tract including the urethra and the bladder than can be obtained from ultrasound, CT scan or MRI.
+Cystoscopy provides a much better evaluation of the urinary tract including the urethra and the bladder than what can be obtained from ultrasound, CT scan or MRI.

 Cystoscopies are often performed in men and women with significant urinary symptoms that did not respond to initial treatment.

 Cystoscopy is also indicated when there are suspicious areas in the urethra and the bladder to suspect a urethral stricture.
 Men and women who have blood in urine need cystoscopy as part of a full evaluation for hematuria.

 Cystoscopy is also performed as part of other procedures including TURP, TURBT, ureteral stent insertion and removal as well as other specific circumstances.

 Cystoscopy can be performed using flexible cystoscope or rigid cystoscope.

 Cystoscopy using the flexible cystoscope can be usually performed in the office settings in men and women with local anesthesia with minimal discomfort.
 After cystoscopy one can expect some urinary frequency and burning which usually goes away within 2-3 days after the procedure.
 Bleeding is not common but one may experience a small amount of bloody urine after office cystoscopy.
 There is a small risk of infection after the procedure – a single dose of prophylactic antibiotics is typically given.
 Should one experience fevers, chills or malaise, one should promptly report these symptoms to a physician or go to the nearest emergency room.